brockpetrie/vue-moment/readme.md

 Handy [Moment.js](http://www.momentjs.com) filters for your [Vue.js](http://vuejs.org/) project.

-### Notes

-* This plugin is based on this [repo](http://github.com/brockpetrie/vue-moment)

 ## Installation

-Install module with NPM and install plugin like so
+Either install via NPM and require plugin like so

 ```js
 Vue.use(require('vue-moment'));
 ```

+or load `vue-moment.min.js` along with `moment.js` the old fashioned way.

 ## Usage